The Best (and Worst) Places to Hang Mirrors in Your Home

 You won’t want the morning glare in your face every Saturday morning because you decided to place a mirror on wall that reflects the rising sun directly toward your bed.
 You also won’t want a mirror reflecting the setting sun’s light into your toddler’s room during those late summer evenings.
 However, it may not mean much to you how a mirror reflects the sun in a room that’s rarely used.
 The thing to keep in mind is what’s important to you.

 3. Hang Mirrors Where They’re Most Practical

-A mirror as simple and as sleek as our Bamboo Wood Framed Mirror would be great placed in any of the above-mentioned areas of the home.
+A mirror as simple and unique as our Wood and Metal Framed Accent Wall Mirror would look chic added to any of the above areas of a home.

 Photo by Altius Design, Longviews Studios

 In contrast to the idea of hanging a mirror in a practical spot, avoid hanging mirrors in areas that may cause you (or your guests) to feel uncomfortable.

 A dining room is a great place to hang a mirror, but be sure to hang it a little higher on the wall so guests don’t have to watch themselves eat when they’re seated at the table.
 Likewise, many people feel quite uncomfortable having a mirror situated so that they can see themselves when they’re in bed.
 It’s also worth remembering that most people feel pretty odd sitting in front of a mirror when they’re on the toilet or in the shower.